MDashK/GayMaker/README.md

+# 1.7.7
+Bugfix (now it compiles correctly with shaders)

 # 1.7.6
 Fixed an issue where it was possible to enter invalid characters into Title ID Feild
 Fixed some UI Elements